angelicaengstrom/javaparser-cc/report.md

 ## Self-assessment: Way of working

+The self-assessment was unanimous.
+Over time, we have seen further improvements in our way of communicating with each other.
+Our way of continually tuning our use of practices and tools has some potential for improvement.

 ### Seeded

 - [x] The team mission has been defined in terms of the opportunities and outcomes.